DonTarun27/DFT_Drive/Fault Tool Working Commands Tutorial.md

   Netlists/s27.cut.v\
   --clock CK --reset reset --bypassing VDD=1 --bypassing GND=0
 ```
-This will generate the coverage at the default path: Netlists/s27.tv.json
+This will generate the coverage at the default path: **Netlists/s27.tv.json**
 ### B) Using Quaigh or Atalanta
 I still have to test this option
 ## Scain Chain Insertion
 Chain performs scan chain insertion through the netlist’s internal flip-flops.
 It has the following options:
-fault chain -l <liberty-file> -c <cell-models-file> -o <path-to-chained-netlist> <flattened-netlist-path> <bypass options>
+`fault chain [-l <liberty-file-path>] [-c <cell-models-file-path>] [-o <chained-netlist-file-path>] <flattened-netlist-file-path> <bypass-options>`
--l: specifies the path to the liberty file of the standard cell library.
+-l: Specifies the path to the liberty file of the standard cell library.
--c: cell models file to verify the scan chain integrity.
+-c: Cell models file to verify the scan chain integrity.
--o: path of the chained netlist.
+-o: Path to the chained netlist.

 The chained netlist could be generated by running
 ```